AckerlyXu/heima/articles/active-directory/active-directory-passwords-getting-started.md

 1. Open a browser of your choice and go to the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 2. In the [Azure Classic Management Portal](https://manage.windowsazure.cn), find the **Active Directory extension** on the navigation bar on the left hand side.

     ![Password Managment in Azure AD][001]
 3. Under the **Directory** tab, click the directory in which you want to configure the user password reset policy, for example, Wingtip Toys.

     ![][002]
 4. Click the **Configure** tab.

     ![][003]

 5. Under the **Configure** tab, scroll down to the **user password reset policy** section.
 This is where you configure every aspect of user password reset policy for a given directory. *If you do not see the Configure tab, make sure that you have signed up for Azure Active Directory Premium or Basic and __assigned a license__ to the administrator account that is configuring this feature.*

-	> [AZURE.NOTE]
+    > [!NOTE]
     > **The policy you set only applies to end users in your organization, not administrators**.
 For security reasons, Microsoft controls the password reset policy for administrators.
 The current policy for administrators requires two challenges -  Mobile Phone and Email Address.

     ![][004]
 6. To configure the user password reset policy, slide the **users enabled for password reset** toggle to the **yes** setting.
 This reveals several more controls which enable you to configure how this feature works in your directory.
 Feel free to customize password reset as you see fit.
-If you’d like to learn more about what each of the password reset policy controls does, please see [Customize: Azure AD Password Management](/documentation/articles/active-directory-passwords-customize/).
+If you’d like to learn more about what each of the password reset policy controls does, please see [Customize: Azure AD Password Management](./active-directory-passwords-customize.md).

     ![][005]
 7. After configuring user password reset policy as desired for your tenant, click the **Save** button at the bottom of the screen.

-	> [AZURE.NOTE]
+    > [!NOTE]
     > A two challenge user password reset policy is recommended so that  you can see how the functionality works in the most complex case.
     >
     >

     ![][006]

-	> [AZURE.NOTE]
+    > [!NOTE]
     > **The policy you set only applies to end users in your organization, not administrators**.
 For security reasons, Microsoft controls the password reset policy for administrators.
 The current policy for administrators requires two challenges -  Mobile Phone and Email Address.
     >
     >

 ### Step 2: Add contact data for your test user
 You have several options on how to specify data for users in your organization to be used for password reset.